nealrobbins/liferay-docs/develop/commerce/articles/03-handling-purchases-and-pricing/20-Checkout/40-commerce-tax-engine.markdown

 region?
 To make it easy to a custom tax solution, @commerce@ exposes an extension point, `CommerceTaxEngine`.

-This tutorial describes how to implement a custom tax option that administrators can activate from *Commerce* &rarr; *Settings* &rarr; *Taxes*.
+This tutorial describes how to implement a custom tax calculation that administrators can activate from *Commerce* &rarr; *Settings* &rarr; *Taxes*.
 For the sake of simplicity, the example below imposes a flat 10% tax rate on every product.
 Of course, your real-world solution should be more sophisticated---@commerce@ doesn't require customization to charge a flat tax.

 Follow these steps: